Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 );
 ```

-We need to provide the URL of our Azure Cognitive Search service, the name of the index we want to use, and the credentials we retrieved earlier.
+We need to provide the URL of our Azure AI Search service, the name of the index we want to use, and the credentials we retrieved earlier.

 #### LangChain clients

 Finally, it's time to create the LangChain clients.
-Add this code below the Azure Cognitive Search client initialization:
+Add this code below the Azure AI Search client initialization:

 ```ts
 // Show the OpenAI URL used in the logs